GuardianUI/storycheck/README.md

 StoryCheck for Web3 apps based on Ethereum.
 Experimental app testing playground as well as an API served via [Gradio](https://github.com/gradio-app/gradio) on port `7860`.

+StoryCheck promotes smooth collaboration between dApp developers, testers, document writers, product managers and support teams by enabling use of natural language for executable and verifiable user stories.
+StoryCheck reduces the need for expertise in low level e2e test frameworks such as Synpress, Cypress, Playwright, Selenium, etc.

-It takes as input markdown formatted user stories with steps written in natural language.
+StoryCheck takes as input markdown formatted user stories with steps written in natural language.
 Then it parses the text and executes the steps in a virtual web browser (via Playwright) closely emulating the actions of a real user.
-Uses [RefExp GPT](https://huggingface.co/spaces/GuardianUI/ui-refexp-click) to predict UI element coordinates given a referring expression.

-Note: Storycheck is currently most reliable for testing the UI of smartphones and tablets.
+Uses SOTA VLM to understand and execute UI instructions.

 ## Walkthrough Video